-DreamHost - a young company with good service, features and prices based on my observations.
+DreamHost - a 21 year old company with good service, features and prices based on my experience.
 They're located in the L.A. area but, of course, the Internet doesn't care where anything lives.

 - Can you make a movie site for my business, newspaper, radio station, etc.?

 Sure.
 You can even get references for other movie sites I support.

 - Can you make a web site for me?